dtolnay/cxx/README.md

 In this example we are writing a Rust application that wishes to take advantage of an existing C++ client for a large-file blobstore service.
 The blobstore supports a `put` operation for a discontiguous buffer upload.
-For example we might be uploading snapshots of a circular buffer which would tend to consist of 2 chunks, or fragments of a file spread across memory for some other reason.
+For example, we might be uploading snapshots of a circular buffer which would tend to consist of 2 chunks, or fragments of a file spread across memory for some other reason.